 These healthy breakfast cookies are gluten-free, vegan, naturally sweetened, packed with wholesome ingredients, and believe me – they taste incredible.
 They are perfect for a nutritious breakfast on the move or a quick snack!

 Want to know my secret for breakfast on the go?

 My shockingly good breakfast cookies!

-Since Dan and I travel quite a bit, we often found ourselves having breakfast in places like airports and train stations.
+Since Dan and I travel quite a bit, we often have breakfast in places like airports and train stations.
 So I was looking for an easy-to-transport breakfast that tasted delicious but was healthy too.

 I could tell you that I started experimenting with hundreds of different recipes and combinations, but I honestly put these ingredients together, and on the first go, I couldn’t believe how incredibly delicious these breakfast cookies came out to be!